datajerk/c2d/README.md

         -h|? this help
         -m jump to monitor after booting
         -s XXXX jump to XXXX after booting
+        -t filename where filename is a 1K $400-$7FF text page splash screen.
+           The splash screen will display while the binary is loading.
         -v print version number and exit

-input without a .mon extension is assumed to be a binary with a 4 byte header.
+Input without a .mon extension is assumed to be a binary with a 4 byte header.
 If the header is missing then you must append ,load_address to the binary input filename, e.g. filename,800.
 The load address will be read as hex.